 In 1915, the first glass designs were commissioned by P.M.Cochius, director of Leerdam Glassworks, from the architect Karel P.C.de Bazel.
 Around the same time, Cochius commissioned glass designs from other famous architect-designers such as Cornelis De Lorm, Chris Lanooy, Chris Lebeau, and Hendrik P.Berlage and from the young factory designer Andries Copier (pronounce koh-peer).

 |The regular production of anonymous glass continued, but designer glasses soon became quite popular.
 They were stamped with an acid etched mark to identify the designer.
 The factory colour scheme included clear crystal, amber, purple, dark amethyst, black amethyst, matt black, green and yellow-green, light blue and blue, and some glasses had iridised or light

 gold-lustre finishes.
-After 1928, the colours brown and red were added, as
+After 1928, the colours brown and red were added, as well as grey-violet.

 Leerdam commissioned designs as a full set of matching glasses.
 Such a glass service would consist of a wine decanter, a cordial decanter, a water decanter, a large and a small wine glass, a champagne glass, glasses for port, cordial, liqueur, beer, water and lemonade, a green glass for white wine, finger bowls and various dishes.